sorek1/p2p2c/swift-vapor/README.md

-# Building and Deploying an API using Vapor Codes
+# swift-vapor

+In this example we will be building and deploying an API with Vapor web framework for Swift.
 Vapor is the most used web framework for Swift.
 It provides a beautifully expressive and easy to use foundation for your next website or API.
+For more information, visit [https://vapor.codes](https://vapor.codes).

-## Getting started with Vapor Codes
+### Getting started with Vapor Codes

-### Create a new folder with the name of your app
+#### Create a new folder with the name of your app

 ```
 mkdir Hello